 At the end of the hall is a grey door.
 The washroom is through there.
+It has one sink, one toilet, and a grab bar.

 Entering the theatre

 The theatre is through the doors at the end of the lobby.
 For OUTstages, UNO Fest, and most other shows, the doors to the theatre will open 30 minutes before the show starts.
 For non-Intrepid events, the theatre doors may open at the same time as the front doors.
 For the Fringe Festival, they'll open 15 minutes before the show.